Motifmotion

 Case Study #02

-University of Pennsylvania — Financial Aid Explained
+University of Pennsylvania — Financial aid explained

 Penn needed to explain a system most people find overwhelming — cost of attendance, financial aid, and how everything connects.
 Without structure, it's hard to follow.